mplachkova/WritingPortfolio/UserGuide.md

 # User Guide

+## About this document

+- Mock guide for training purpose.
+- Assumed audience of users who are familiar with various type of software and can download and install an application without getting help.

 ## The application

 PortableApps is a an open source and free application providing the opportunity to use various tools without the need of installing them on your PC or laptop.
 All you need is a flash drive and you can take your most favorite apps in your pocket everywhere you go.